 The tranche "A" bank debt for Edison Mission Midwest Holdings (EMMH) rolled up to the 99 range with more than $100 million changing hands after Edison Mission Energy (EME) revealed that it had received a commitment letter for a three-year, $700 million secured bridge loan to meet the bank debt maturity coming due on Dec.
 11. Citigroup , Credit Suisse First Boston , J.P.
 Morgan , and Lehman Brothers are the banks providing the bridge.
 EME is offering a spread of LIBOR plus 5 1 / 2 %, with a 2% LIBOR floor, on the $700 million secured loan, which launched last week.
 Bankers said the spread, while attractive to high-yield investors, is probably on the mark given the parlous state of its subsidiary's finances.

-The tranche A bank debt had been trading in the 96 context prior to the refinancing news.
-The companys Collins lease facility also ran up from the 86 context to the 94 range.
-There was an auction of nearly $20 million of Collins lease debt, which went off in the 94 range on Tuesday.
-The debt is expected to be refinanced before its maturity next December as a part of the companys debt overhaul.
+The tranche "A" debt had been trading in the 96 context prior to the refinancing news.
+The company's Collins lease facility also ran up from the 86 context to the 94 range.
+There was an auction of nearly $20 million of Collins lease debt, which went off in the 93 1 / 2 -94 range last Tuesday.
+The debt is expected to be refinanced before its maturity next December as a part of the company's overhaul efforts.

-Finally, the company is looking to sell some of all of its international assets and has chosen Lehman and CSFB as financial advisors.
-Craver said most of the assets are in developing countries and long term power purchase agreements so the company is looking for attractive prices.
-The proceeds from the asset sales will first be used to retire the bridge loan, but will then be available to meet other long-term obligations.
+Next, the company is looking to sell some or all of its international assets and has chosen Lehman and CSFB as financial advisors.
+Craver said most of the assets are in developing countries and have long term power purchase agreements so the company is looking for attractive prices.
+Finally, those proceeds will be used to retire the bridge loan, but will then be available to meet other long-term obligations.
 Craver said the company intends to accomplish most of the goals within the next year.
-A spokesperson declined to comment.